Written by Jayanth Gummaraju June 26, 2019

 These trends have resulted in several challenges listed below for securing access to corporate data – the common theme is the inability to accurately attest to the trustworthiness of the requestor for allowing or denying access to sensitive corporate data.

-1) A slew of access-related data-breaches: We see multiple data breaches every day, with, on average, more than 6M records lost or stolen per day.
+We see multiple data breaches every day, with, on average, more than 6M records lost or stolen per day.
 Lacking access controls is one of the most dominant causes for these breaches.
 These data clearly show that existing perimeter-based approaches that rely on just authentication (e.g., MFA) and network factors (e.g., IP addresses, network segments) are fundamentally insufficient to protect corporate data.
 To close this chasm, tens to hundreds of additional factors across users, devices, applications, and infrastructure need to be taken into account to guard access to sensitive corporate data.

-2) Role and policy proliferation: Security administrators have resigned themselves to specifying many roles and policies across different security tools to manage different levels of corporate access.
+Security administrators have resigned themselves to specifying many roles and policies across different security tools to manage different levels of corporate access.
 This approach is not just time-consuming and complex, but also very error-prone and can open gaping security holes in enterprises’ overall access posture.

-4) Overburdened security administrators: Relatively small security teams are responsible for managing the entire corporate infrastructure.
+Relatively small security teams are responsible for managing the entire corporate infrastructure.
 In addition to managing tens of security tools and supporting potentially insecure BYOD devices, they are also responsible for ensuring employees have secure access to their corporate data and are on the hook to immediately fix any issue that could cause a breach or affect employee productivity.

 Recent attempts to solve this problem have focused on providing conditional or contextual access by combining user and device factors to provide a more secure authentication.
 But unfortunately, these “bigger padlock on the front-door” approaches address only a small part of the problem and leave behind gaping security holes.
 Most of the data breaches today are due to insider threats that are post-login: privilege escalation/abuse, token reuse, misconfigured and exposed servers, and vulnerable applications/APIs are a few examples of access-related threats that are just not addressed by such frameworks.

 Furthermore, most security tools operate in silos today, making it very complicated to bring them together in an intuitive and easily consumable way to make access decisions.
-For example, typical enterprises deploy several security tools related to identity (IDPs), devices (MDMs, EDRs), networks (Firewalls, IPS/IDS), infrastructure (Vulnerability scanners), applications (WAFs), etc. Most of them have a direct or indirect impact on allowing access to sensitive corporate data.
+For example, typical enterprises deploy several security tools related to identity (IDPs), devices (MDMs, EDRs), networks (firewalls, IPS/IDS), infrastructure (vulnerability scanners), applications (WAFs), etc. Most of them have a direct or indirect impact on allowing access to sensitive corporate data.
 Capturing signals from all these sources in real-time is a huge undertaking that enterprises don’t have the time or expertise to pull off today.

 Banyan TrustScore quantifies Confidence in the Zero Trust Era

 To overcome these challenges, we have developed a concept called Banyan TrustScore to quantify the level of trust to attribute to accessing principals, whether they are users, devices, or client applications.
-Just like a Credit Score in the financial industry indicates how trustworthy the user is so that banks can approve loans, issue credit cards, etc., the TrustScore indicates how trustworthy the user, device, and client applications are so that our platform can make access decisions to a company’s sensitive resources.
+Just like a credit score in the financial industry indicates how trustworthy the user is so that banks can approve loans, issue credit cards, etc., the TrustScore indicates how trustworthy the user, device, and client applications are so that our platform can make access decisions to a company’s sensitive resources.

 Example of a Banyan TrustScore combining a variety of factors

 Banyan TrustScore enables continuous authorization to sensitive corporate resources and APIs, and goes well beyond just coarse-grain login/authentication decisions.
-The TrustScore is computed in real-time using machine-learning based on hundreds of user, device, infrastructure, network, and application factors collected from both our sensors and tens of other security tools already deployed in enterprise environments (e.g., IDPs, Firewalls, SIEMs, EDRs, MDMs, etc.).
+The TrustScore is computed in real-time using machine-learning based on hundreds of user, device, infrastructure, network, and application factors collected from both our sensors and tens of other security tools already deployed in enterprise environments (e.g., IDPs, firewalls, SIEMs, EDRs, MDMs, etc.).
 This enables companies to leverage the investment they’ve already made in other security tools to also contribute to access decisions and improve the overall security posture.
 For example, if an EDR tool detects that a device has been compromised due to a zero-day attack, that information immediately affects the TrustScore and any access from that device to sensitive data is immediately blocked.

 This score also enables security administrators to easily write policies that provide differentiated, least privileged access to users based on the sensitivity of data they’re accessing.
 The same role can grant different levels of access based on the TrustScore, thereby avoiding role proliferation.
 For example, a developer can both write and administer Confluence from home or a coffee shop that she frequents, but can be allowed to only read with no administrative privileges when accessing from an airplane – all with just one policy and one role.